openstack-archive/vmtp/doc/source/usage.rst

 **NOTE:** Due to the limitation of the Python glanceclient API (v2.0), it is not able to create the image directly from a remote URL.
 So the implementation of this feature used a glance CLI command instead.
 Be sure to source the OpenStack rc file first before running VMTP with this feature.

-Examples of running VMTP on an OpenStack Cloud
+Quick guide to run VMTP on an OpenStack Cloud
 ----------------------------------------------

 Preparation
 ^^^^^^^^^^^

+* Step 1)

 Download the openrc file from OpenStack Dashboard, and saved it to your local file system.
 (In Horizon dashboard: Project|Acces&Security!Api Access|Download OpenStack RC File)

+* Step 2)

+Create one configuration file for your specific cloud and use the *-c* option to pass that file name to VMTP.
+Parameters that you are most certainly required to change are:

+    **image_name**: The name of the Linux image that will run the test VMs created by vmtp.
+It must be set to an existing image available in openstack (check the name with Horizon or using "nova image-list" from the shell).
+Any recent Ubuntu or CentOS/Fedora image should work -- if needed you will need to upload an image to OpenStack manually prior to running VMTP.

+    **ssh_vm_username**: VM SSH username to use (specific to the image)

+    **flavor_type**: The flavor name to use (often specific to each cloud)

+* Step 3)

 Upload the Linux image to the OpenStack controller node, so that OpenStack is able to spawning VMs.
-You will be prompted an error if the Ubuntu image is not available to use when running the tool.
+You will be prompted an error if the image defined in the config file is not available to use when running the tool.
 The image can be uploaded using either Horizon dashboard, or the command below:

 .. code::